WhiteElephant-abc/datapack/datapack-function-library/README-en_us.md

 Function usage: `/function dfl:tick/relax`

 - Enable keep inventory on death;
-- Give players night vision;
+- Give the executor night vision;
-- Give players glowing;
+- Give the executor glowing;
-- Remove the player's darkness effect.
+- Remove the executor's darkness effect.

 ### Display the number of entities